mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is power sequencing?
 When/why is it needed?
 How is the sequence determined?
 How much time between each rail turning on/off is needed?

 ## Buck Converters
 Buck converter board routing is in PCB Design/Layout section.
-I often refer to the "on state" where the high-side FET is on and the diode/low-side FET is off and the "off state" where the low-side FET is off and the diode/low-side FET is on.
+I often refer to the "on state" where the high-side FET is on and the diode/low-side FET is off and the "off state" where the high-side FET is off and the diode/low-side FET is on.

 - What is a buck converter?
 - How does a buck converter work?
 - Draw a circuit for a buck converter.
-- What are the different operation modes?
-- What's the difference between discontinuous and continuous operation?
 - How do you validate/characterize a buck converter?
 What properties/behaviors do you look out for?
-- How is the output voltage typically sensed?
-What network is typically used and why is it needed?
+- What is a single-input multiple-output (SIMO) buck converter?
+- How does a buck converter age?
+What happens to its performance?
-- What happens if the voltage-sensing resistor divider has too high resistance?
-What if too low?
+- What is the input capacitor needed?
+What happens if it's removed?
-- How can the output current be sensed?
-- When should output current be sensed?
-Before or after the output inductor?
-Or somewhere else?
+- If I implement an LDO IC, what additional components are typically needed?

 ### Duty Cycle/Output Voltage
 - What determines the output voltage and why?